CyberConnects2/The-World-RCraft-Launcher/README.md

 * 📂 Efficient asset management.
   * Receive client updates as soon as we release them.
   * Files are validated before launch.
 Corrupt or incorrect files will be redownloaded.
-* 📰 News feed natively built into the launcher.
 * ⚙️ Intuitive settings management, including a Java control panel.
-* View the player count of the RCraft server.
+* View the player count of The World R:Craft server.
 * Automatic updates.
 That's right, the launcher updates itself.

 ## Downloads